quishiclocus/apyg/README.md

 A random password generator

 optional arguments:
-  -h, --help            show this help message and exit -p, --phoenetic       spell each password phoenetically -s, --spec-chars      use special characters
+-h, --help show this help message and exit
+-p, --phoenetic spell each password phoenetically
+-s, --spec-chars use special characters
-  -y, --crypt           print crypt hash of password -n N, --number N      number of passwords to generate -l L, --maxlen L      maximum length of passwords
+-y, --crypt print cryptographic hash of password
+-n N, --number N number of passwords to generate
+-l L, --maxlen L maximum length of passwords
 -m M, --minlen M if not defined, length is L
 -c SEED, --seed SEED custom seed string

 Defaults: 1 password, 8 characters long

-**NOTE: If you use the crypt function, it is best to have a diverse set of minimum and maximum lengths.
+\*\*NOTE: If you use the crypt function, it is best to have a diverse set of minimum and maximum lengths.
 Also, the crypt function is currently broken.

 Bugs: chuck.stearns@gmail.com

 Changelog:

+0.9.1 - Fixed cryptographic hash function.
+Changed default password length to 16.
+Added version option.
+240813

 0.9.0 - Finally pushed the commits for updating to Python3 syntax.